Hard Rock Stadium: College football

 Since 2008, the stadium has served as the home field for the Miami Hurricanes, one of college football's most storied football programs.
 It also served briefly as the home field for the Florida Atlantic Owls from 2001 to 2002.

 The stadium has hosted both the 2009 BCS National Championship Game and the 2013 BCS National Championship Game.
 The 2013 game between Alabama and Notre Dame set a new attendance record for the facility, with 80,120 on hand to witness Alabama's third BCS Championship in four seasons.

 Between 1990 and 2000, the stadium hosted a bowl game variously known as the Blockbuster Bowl, CarQuest Bowl and MicronPC Bowl.
 After 2000, that bowl was moved to Orlando, where it eventually became known as the Pop-Tarts Bowl.

 The stadium has been the site of the Orange Bowl game since 1996, except for the January 1999 contest between Florida and Syracuse, which had to be moved due to a conflict with a Dolphins playoff game.

 Until 2008, the stadium was host (in even numbered years) to the annual Shula Bowl, a game played between the Florida Atlantic University Owls and the Florida International University Panthers, when the game was hosted by FAU as the home team (FIU hosts the game at its own stadium, Riccardo Silva Stadium, every other year).
 In 2010, the game was moved to Fort Lauderdale's Lockhart Stadium, and in 2011 the Owls opened FAU Stadium on its Boca Raton campus, and started hosting the Shula Bowl there biennially in 2012.

-The stadium hosted the 2021 College Football Playoff National Championship game and (as the Orange Bowl) the 2022 College Football Playoff National Championship semi-final game.
-The stadium will host the 2026 College Football Playoff National Championship on January 19, 2026 and the 2030 College Football Playoff National Championship on January 21, 2030.
+The stadium hosted the 2021 College Football Playoff National Championship game, the 2022 College Football Playoff National Championship semi-final game (as the Orange Bowl), and the 2026 College Football Playoff National Championship on January 19, 2026, and will host the 2030 College Football Playoff National Championship on January 21, 2030.